• Info

 At VIP SKI, our luxurious catered ski chalets and hotels offer the perfect base for your alpine adventure.

-Book your next ski holiday with us and let the slopes of the Portes du Soleil set the stage for your ultimate ski challenge.
+Let the slopes of the Portes du Soleil set the stage for your ultimate ski challenge.

 Get in touch